elementor/elementor-developers-docs/src/editor-panels/index.md

 ## Managing Panels

-External developers can register new panels.
-Learn more how to do that:
+External developers can enqueue scripts that register new editor panels:

 * [Add New Panel](./add-new-panel/)